How to appeal a parking ticket and win

 - You only parked there for a few minutes

-- You were going to get change to put in the meter.
-NOTE: if you were on the way to pay for the parking, you can appeal, but not if you were just off to get change.
-Yep.
-We don’t make the rules, we just report ’em
+- You were going to get change to put in the meter (note that if you were on the way to pay for the parking, you can appeal, but not if you were just off to get change.
+Yeah, we know...)

 - You disagree with the parking rules (shock – the "I don't agree with your law" argument doesn't get you anywhere).